Apricot is Good for Diabetes

 • Vitamin E: 4% of RDI

-Also, apricot is a decent source of lutein, zeaxanthin, beta-carotene, etc. All these are effective antioxidants that assist in fighting free radicals in a person’s body.
+Also, apricot is a decent source of lutein, zeaxanthin, beta carotene, etc. All these are effective antioxidants that assist in fighting free radicals in a person’s body.
 People must enjoy fresh apricots in whole and unpeeled form.
 As the apricot’s skin packs a huge quantity of nutrients and fiber.
 Make sure to remove the stone, as it’s unpalatable.

 Summary